sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_4_controlling_an_led_by_potentiometer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: arduino

-    inputValue = analogRead(analogPin);//read the value from the potentiometer
+    inputValue = analogRead(analogPin); // read the value from the potentiometer

+This line is to store the values A0 has read in the inputValue which has been defined before.

 **analog Read()** reads the value from the specified analog pin.
 This means that it will map input voltages between 0 and 5 volts into integer